billy-playground/aks-mirror/README.md

-# AKS ACR Integration with Secretless Authentication
+# AKS ACR Integration with Secretless Authentication Using Identity Bindings

-This guide demonstrates how to configure Azure Kubernetes Service (AKS) to pull container images from Azure Container Registry (ACR) using **secretless authentication**.
-By leveraging workload identity and the Azure ACR credential provider, your Kubernetes workloads can securely access ACR without storing any credentials, passwords, or service principal secrets in your cluster.
+This guide demonstrates how to configure Azure Kubernetes Service (AKS) to pull container images from Azure Container Registry (ACR) using **secretless authentication** with **Identity Bindings**.
+By leveraging identity bindings and the Azure ACR credential provider, your Kubernetes workloads can securely access ACR without storing any credentials, passwords, or service principal secrets in your cluster.

+**What are Identity Bindings?**

+Identity Bindings is a preview feature in AKS that simplifies workload identity configuration by:

+- Automatically creating federated credentials between your service accounts and Azure managed identities
+- Eliminating manual federated credential creation steps
+- Providing a streamlined OIDC issuer configuration
+- Simplifying the authentication flow for both pods and kubelet credential providers

 ## Prerequisites